-I confess that I prefer being taught by a woman.
+I confess that I prefer to be taught by a woman.
 Perhaps this is because it is easier to chat with women.
-I have long been intrigued by the question of why women talk more than men.
+I have long been intrigued by the question of why women talk more than men do (generally speaking).